qaz17899/funbot/docs/components-v2.md

 # Discord Components V2 Guide (funbot/ui/components_v2)

 > **For AI Agents**: This document explains Discord.py 2.6+ Components V2 system in detail.
-Use this as a reference when working with `funbot/ui/v2/` module.
+Use this as a reference when working with the `funbot/ui/components_v2/` module.

 ## Overview